AliSoftware/alisoftware.github.io/_posts/2015-12-17-let-it-throw.md

 But we can fix this fixer-upper… up with a little bit of love!
 What if we used what we learned in my [Enums as Constants](http://alisoftware.github.io/swift/enum/constants/2015/07/19/enums-as-constants/) article and use `enums` to represent errors instead?

 Well, Good news, everyone!™, that's exactly what Apple intended in this new error handling model!
-In fact, when a function `throw`, it can throw any object which conforms to `ErrorType`. `NSError` is one of those types, but you can make your own, and it's even recommended!
+In fact, when a function `throws`, it can throw any object which conforms to `ErrorType`. `NSError` is one of those types, but you can make your own, and it's even recommended!

 The best fit for an `ErrorType` type is an `enum`, which can even have associated values if needs be.
 For example: